Martha's Vineyard's polished harbor town

 The key Edgartown decision is whether the trip is mainly an Edgartown harbor stay, a broader Martha's Vineyard week, or a ferry day with one beautiful anchor town.

-Edgartown is the easiest answer when the trip wants refined harbor energy, walkable dinners, and an island stay that feels intentionally upscale.
+Edgartown is the easiest answer for refined harbor energy, walkable dinners, and an island stay that feels intentionally upscale.

 Use Edgartown for the calmer, prettier choice: harbor walks, polished inns, South Beach access, and evenings that stay easy on foot.